nikhilmodak/gulp-ngdocs/README.md

 ##Options

 ####scripts
-Set addional custom js files are loaded to the app.
-This allows the live examples to use custom directives, services, etc. The documentation app works with angular.js 1.2+ and 1.3+.
-If you include your own angular.js include angular-animate.js too.
+Set additional custom JS files are loaded to the app.
+This allows the live examples to use custom directives, services, etc. The documentation app works with AngularJS 1.2+ and 1.3+.
+If you include a different version of AngularJS, make sure to include angular-animate.js as well.

 Possible values:

-  - ['path/to/file.js'] file will be copied into the docs, into a `js` folder
+  - `['path/to/file.js']` file will be copied into the docs, into a `js` folder
-  - ['http://example.com/file.js', 'https://example.com/file.js', '//example.com/file.js'] reference remote files (eg from a CDN)
+  - `['http://example.com/file.js', 'https://example.com/file.js', '//example.com/file.js']` reference remote files (eg from a CDN)
-  - ['../app.js'] reference file relative to the dest folder
+  - `['../app.js']` reference file relative to the dest folder

 ####styles
 [default] `[]`